 The Fund invests primarily (at least 70% of its Net Asset Value) in a diversified portfolio of listed Infrastructure and Infrastructure-related equity securities or equity-related securities of issuers listed, traded or dealt in on Regulated Markets worldwide.
-The Infrastructure sector includes, but is not limited to, utilities (e.g. water and electricity), highways and railways, airports services, marine ports and services, and oil and gas storage and transportation.
+The Infrastructure sector includes operating assets from the transport, utilities, energy and communications sectors .